Insights·Equity education

 Step 2: Know your valuation inputs

 There are three prices relevant to your equity: (1) your grant price (or 409A at grant), (2) the current 409A, and (3) the current secondary market price.
-For valuation purposes, the secondary market price is the most accurate real-time signal — it reflects what an informed outside investor will actually pay today.
+For valuation purposes, the secondary market price is the most current signal available — it reflects what an informed outside investor has recently indicated willingness to pay.

 Step 3: Run the four-method valuation